mintproject/mic/docs/notebooks/expose_inputs_outputs.md

 output_file = "./y.csv"
 ```

-You should annotate them using CWL typing annotation and the result will be:
+## How to perform this step?

+Annotate the parameters, input and outputs using CWL typing annotation.

 ```python
 a : 'CWLIntInput' = 5